Recreating the Country

 Sir David Attenborough

-The long term sustainability of our society is linked to three critical supporting principles, sometimes called ‘the triple bottom line’; economic security, social harmony and a healthy ecology.
+The long term health and sustainability of our society is maintained by three vital supporting pillars, sometimes called the triple bottom line;

 Most of us do what we can and try to reduce our ecological footprint by making lifestyle choices that are softer on our planet.
 But it's not easy, as each of our daily choices like our morning coffee, the clothes we buy, the food we eat and the houses we build make demands on the natural environment.